 Rachel Klug has only been part of the CCLS staff since 2012, but her ties to CCLS go much farther back than that.
 Rachel is a graduate of CCLS, and also graduated from Lutheran High School South in 1999.
 Following her primary and secondary education, and solid upbringing as a member of Webster Gardens Lutheran Church, Rachel followed in her parent’s footsteps to the University of Missouri Columbia, where she earned a Bachelor’s Degree in Early Childhood Education.

 Rachel taught at King of Glory (St. John’s Morganford) after graduation, and married William Klug, whom she met at Mizzou, in 2005.
 The Klug’s then embarked upon the adventure of a lifetime with William serving our nation as a Naval Aviator and Rachel living the life of a Naval spouse.
 Over the first several years of their marriage, Mrs. Klug taught at two elementary schools in Florida.
 After being blessed with twins Micah and Malorie in 2009, Rachel began her second career as a stay-at-home mom.
 But the itch to educate was too much, and Rachel returned to the classroom where it all began at CCLS in 2012 as a Preschool teacher’s aide.
-She will be moving to the Webster campus and teaching 2nd grade in the afternoons this year.
+She is now at the Webster campus and teaching 2nd grade in the afternoons.

 Rachel is once again a member at Webster Gardens Lutheran now that her family has returned to the St. Louis area.
 She is also a fundraiser for children’s cancer charities Friends of Kids with Cancer and Make-a-Wish, an avid Cardinals and Tigers fan, and a firm believer in the power of faith in a child’s education.